-"I wish," said Mrs. Weston, "one could know which arrangement our guests in general would like best.
-To do what would be most generally pleasing must be our object-if one could but tell what that would be."
+"I wish," said Mrs. Weston, "one could know which arrangement

 "Yes, very true," cried Frank, "very true.
 You want your neighbours' opinions.
 I do not wonder at you.
 If one could ascertain what the chief of them-the Coles, for instance.
 They are not far off.
 Shall I call upon them?
 Or Miss Bates?
-She is still nearer.- And I do not know whether Miss Bates is not as likely to understand the inclinations of the rest of the people as any body.
+She is still nearer.-And I do not know whether Miss Bates is not as likely to understand the inclinations of the rest of the people as any body.
 I think we do want a larger council.
 Suppose I go and invite Miss Bates to join us?"